USEPA/CompTox-ToxRefDB/README.md

 ### Summary of ToxRefDB v3.0

-ToxRefDB v3.0 contains summary information from 6341 guideline or guideline-like human health relevant studies for over 1228.
+ToxRefDB v3.0 contains summary information from 6341 guideline or guideline-like human health relevant studies for over 1228 chemicals.
 The quantitative (i.e. dose-response) data has now been completed for 4320 studies (indicated with processed=TRUE) with plans to extract and release the remaining data in subsequent database versions.

 ToxRefDB v3.0 represents the next iteration of the ToxRefDB project